 Students in all divisions should report to their classrooms by 8:10am for attendance and/or Tefillah.
+Middle School students should report to their Tefillah locations.

 PLEASE NOTE: There is no supervision of students before 8:05am.
 There is also no supervision for students in Early Childhood through Grade 5 after 3:50pm on Monday through Thursday or after 2:45pm on Friday with the exception of those enrolled in one of Katz Hillel's After-School programs.